CalebeEmerick/Reusable/README.md

 ## Instalation
   - If you use `xcworkspace`, just download and put the project inside it.
-  - Otherwise you can create an folder and drop the files there.
+  - Otherwise, you can create a folder and drop the files there.

 ## Usage